 This post is also available in: Spanish

-The US Unlocked Card is accepted mostly anywhere where pre-paid Visa debit cards are accepted (U.S. merchants only).
+The US Unlocked Card is accepted mostly anywhere where pre-paid debit cards are accepted (U.S. merchants only).
 For best results, please follow these guidelines.

 If for some reason your card is not accepted where you think it should, check the following: